PacificBiosciences/ccs/README.md

 ### What happened to unanimity?
 Unanimity lives on as a PacBio internal library to generate consensus sequences.
-Customer-facing documentation will be limited to _ccs_ distributed via bioconda.
+Documentation will be limited to _ccs_ distributed via bioconda.

 ### Where is the source code?
 We have stopped mirroring code changes to GitHub in March 2018.